How Function Execution Works

 For Data-independent Functions

-- On a specific server or set of servers—If you are connected to a distributed system as a client, you can execute the function on a server or servers configured for a specific connection pool, or on a server or servers connected to a given cache using the default connection pool.
+- On a specific server or set of servers—If you are connected to a cluster as a client, you can execute the function on a server or servers configured for a specific connection pool, or on a server or servers connected to a given cache using the default connection pool.
 For data-independent functions on client/server architectures, a client invokes

 onServers().
 (See How Client/Server Connections Work for details regarding pool connections.)